Introducing Qwen3-ASR-Flash: Top-Tier AI Transcription with Leaderboard-Leading Accuracy

 Where the Cost Difference Comes From

 The Qwen3 transcription API is priced lower than GPT-4o ($0.13/hr vs $1.80/hr).
-The rest of the pipeline — GPT-4.1 for LLM processing, text-embedding-3-large for semantic search, and infrastructure — is shared between both pipelines.
+The rest of the pipeline (LLM processing, semantic search embeddings, and infrastructure) is shared between both pipelines.

 ComponentGPT-4o PipelineQwen3 Pipeline